 Method I: Mild Soap Wash

-Giving your air mattress a mild soap wash is often meant for a routine cleaning.
+Giving your air mattress a mild soap wash is often meant for routine cleaning.
 It is recommended that you give your air mattress a wash after every use and there isn’t a better way of doing it than using a mild soap.

 Here is how it works: